jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 ### 96 Determinations and orders
 (1) Every determination and every order of the Arbitration Commission or the Labour Court, being a determination or order relating to terms and conditions of employment of employees of the State services, which was made under the State Services Act 1962 or the State Services Conditions of Employment Act 1977 and which was in force immediately before the commencement of this Act,—
-  (a) Shall continue in force, except so far as other provision is duly made under this Act fixing the terms and conditions of employment to which that determination or order relates; and
+  (a) shall continue in force, except so far as other provision is duly made under this Act fixing the terms and conditions of employment to which that determination or order relates; and
-  (b) Shall be deemed to be an award or an agreement registered under Part 7 of the Labour Relations Act 1987; but (c) The rates of remuneration included in a determination or order deemed by this subsection to be an award or an agreement registered under Part 7 of the Labour Relations Act 1987 shall be paid rates.
+  (b) shall be deemed to be an award or an agreement registered under Part 7 of the Labour Relations Act 1987; but (c) the rates of remuneration included in a determination or order deemed by this subsection to be an award or an agreement registered under Part 7 of the Labour Relations Act 1987 shall be paid rates.
 (2) An award or an agreement fixing the terms and conditions of employment of the employees of any Department may be delivered to the Arbitration Commission for registration under Part 7 of the Labour Relations Act 1987 at any time before the close of the 30th day of June 1988.
 (3) Except as provided in subsection (6) of this section, where an award or agreement fixing the terms and conditions of employment of employees of the State services has not been delivered to the Arbitration Commission for registration before the close of the 30th day of June 1988, no award or agreement fixing conditions of employment of those employees may be registered until after the expiry date of the determination or order deemed to be an award or agreement under subsection (1) of this section.
 (4) Where any dispute arises between the parties over any matters to be incorporated into the award or agreement that will supersede a determination that is deemed by this section to be an award or agreement, either party may, before the close of the 30th day of June 1988, invoke the disputes procedure set out in Schedule 6 to the Labour Relations Act 1987.
-(5) In making a decision on the dispute, the disputes committee or the Labour Court shall determine— (a) Whether the matter or matters in dispute are identical terms or conditions of employment to which section 94 of this Act applies; and
+(5) In making a decision on the dispute, the disputes committee or the Labour Court shall determine— (a) whether the matter or matters in dispute are identical terms or conditions of employment to which section 94 of this Act applies; and
-  (b) If so, whether they should be incorporated in the proposed award or agreement.
+  (b) if so, whether they should be incorporated in the proposed award or agreement.
 (6) Where, as at the close of the 30th day of June 1988, the only matters not settled in relation to the completion of an award or agreement are matters that have been referred to a disputes committee under subsection (4) of this section, that award or agreement may, notwithstanding any of the other provisions of this section, be delivered to the Arbitration Commission for registration forthwith upon the decision of the disputes committee or the Labour Court being advised to the parties.
 (7) Except as provided in subsection (8) of this section, every award or agreement registered by the Arbitration Commission under this section shall come into force on the 1st day of July 1988.
 (8) The Commission may make an adjustment, with effect from the commencement of the 1st day of April 1988, to the salaries of any person or group of persons who, at the commencement of this Act,—
-  (a) Held positions to which section 12(1)(a) of the Higher Salaries Commission Act 1977 applied; or (b) Belonged to a group or class of employees whose salary scale had been the subject of an adjustment that took effect on the 10th day of November 1987 but who have not received an adjustment of at least 7 percent to their salaries as a result of that adjustment.
+  (a) held positions to which section 12(1)(a) of the Higher Salaries Commission Act 1977 applied; or (b) belonged to a group or class of employees whose salary scale had been the subject of an adjustment that took effect on the 10th day of November 1987 but who have not received an adjustment of at least 7 percent to their salaries as a result of that adjustment.
 (9) Any such adjustment made by the Commission under subsection (8) of this section shall be incorporated into the award or agreement that is to come into force on the 1st day of July 1988.
 (10) Except where there is only one employer involved, every document registered under this section shall be an award.

 ### 97 Clauses relating to disputes of rights and personal grievances
 Every determination or order deemed to be registered under Part 7 of the Labour Relations Act 1987 by section 96 of this Act shall be deemed to include—
-  (a) With effect from the commencement of the 1st day of April 1988, the clauses set out in Schedule 6 to that Act (which clauses relate to disputes of rights); and
+  (a) with effect from the commencement of the 1st day of April 1988, the clauses set out in Schedule 6 to that Act (which clauses relate to disputes of rights); and
-  (b) With effect from the commencement of the 1st day of July 1988, the clauses set out in Schedule 7 to that Act (which clauses relate to settlement of personal grievances).
+  (b) with effect from the commencement of the 1st day of July 1988, the clauses set out in Schedule 7 to that Act (which clauses relate to settlement of personal grievances).

 ### 98 Expiry date of determinations and orders
 Every determination or order—shall be deemed to include an expiry date which shall be the first date upon which any of the conditions of employment contained in that determination or order could have been amended under section 6 of the State Services Conditions of Employment Act 1977 other than by way of amending determination under section 24 of the State Services Conditions of Employment Act 1977.
-  (a) Deemed to be registered under Part 7 of the Labour Relations Act 1987 by section 96(1) of this Act; or (b) Delivered for registration under section 96(2) or (6) of this Act,—
+  (a) deemed to be registered under Part 7 of the Labour Relations Act 1987 by section 96(1) of this Act; or (b) delivered for registration under section 96(2) or (6) of this Act,—

 ### 99 Mandatory registration
 (1) Any award or agreement delivered to the Arbitration Commission for registration under section 96 of this Act, shall, subject to subsection (2) of this section, be registered by the Arbitration Commission notwithstanding that the award or agreement does not comply with the requirements of section 150 or section 164 of the Labour Relations Act 1987.